llm-bible/llm-bible.github.io/_publications/askell2021general.markdown

 bibkey: askell2021general
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2112.00861v3"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Reinforcement Learning', 'Prompting', 'Pre-Training']
+tags: ['Pre-Training', 'Efficiency and Optimization', 'Reinforcement Learning', 'Training Techniques', 'Prompting']
 ---
 Given the broad capabilities of large language models, it should be possible to work towards a general-purpose, text-based assistant that is aligned with